NDAK10006U Cancelled IT Innovation and Change (ITIaC)

 In the practical track, the students (in groups of 4-5) will conduct an IT innovation project for a minor company, a department in a larger company, a non-profit organisation or the like.
 Students are strongly encouraged to make contact with a potential company prior to the course.
 The students will investigate problems and opportunities in the company's current way of producing products and services based on which coherent visions for IT-based changes are proposed.
 The project will be carried out in close collaboration with management, employees and other interest groups.
 Throughout the course, there will be lectures introducing an IT innovation method and supervision to support the project work.

 The theoretical track consists of lectures and student presentations.
 Here the students will develop their argumentative skills, and learn to reflect and combine knowledge gained through the student projects, the applied method, and the course literature.

-- Techniques for analyzing a company's current situation and challenges including ethnographic methods
+- Techniques for analysing a company's current situation and challenges including ethnographic methods

 - Methods for the active involvement of users including participatory design